Naros/governance/GOVERNANCE.md

 ### Governance changes

 Except for the steering committee members marking themselves as Emeritus, all changes in the [governance](https://github.com/debezium/governance) repository require an explicit majority vote of steering committee members.
-These votes are held on the steering committee's mailing lists, and the outcome will be publicly published.
+These votes are held by the steering committee, and the outcome will be publicly published.

 ### Add/remove steering committee members

 Votes to add or remove steering committee members require an explicit majority vote of steering committee members.
-These votes are held on the steering committee's mailing list, and the outcome will be publicly published.
+These votes are held by the steering committee, and the outcome will be publicly published.

+If a steering committee member is absent for more than 6-months without any prior notification of absence, the committee member will be moved to Emeritus status automatically.

+For Emeritus committee members, their vote will not be tallied as part of the committee's vote as they've retired or chosen to take an extended leave.
+If an Emeritus committee member wishes to return as an active participant, they must first undergo an "add vote" like any other new committee member to be reinstated.

 ### Add/remove committers

 Votes to add or remove committers require an explicit majority vote of steering committee members.
-These votes are held on the steering committee's mailing list, and the outcome will be publicly published.
+These votes are held by the steering committee, and the outcome will be publicly published.

 ### Proposals